v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 ## Set up a supervision policy
 <a name="setupsuper"> </a>

-> [!IMPORTANT]
-> Before creating a supervision policy, you must first remove any existing supervisory review policies.

 1. Sign into [https://protection.office.com](https://protection.office.com) using credentials for an admin account in your Office 365 organization.

 2. In the Security &amp; Compliance Center, go to click **Data governance** \> **Supervision**.

-    > [!NOTE]
-    > The previous version of the feature may show in the left-hand navigation as **Supervisory Review (retiring soon)**.
-This version will soon be deprecated and removed.
-The new version called **Supervision** will take its place.

 3. Click **Create** and then follow the wizard to set up the following pages of the policy.